Personal computer: Market share

 This upward trend continued into 2021, with global PC shipments reaching over 340 million units, the highest since 2012, representing a 14.6% year-over-year growth.
 Notebooks and mobile workstations led the charge, with shipments growing 16% to reach 275 million units, while desktops and desktop workstations increased 7% to reach 66 million units.
 Major vendors such as Lenovo, HP, Dell, and Apple all saw significant increases in sales.

 The market saw increased demand not only from consumers and students but also from businesses investing in hybrid work infrastructure.
 However, by late 2022, the market began to stabilize as demand cooled down and supply chain challenges, including chip shortages, began to ease.
 Worldwide shipments of desktop and laptop computers fell by 19.5% in the third quarter of 2022 compared with the year-ago period, marking the steepest decline Gartner has documented in more than two decades of tracking the market.

 After a period of volatility, the global PC market began to stabilize in 2023.
 According to IDC, worldwide PC shipments during the fourth quarter of 2024 grew 1.8% year-over-year, reaching 68.9 million units.
 Canalys reported a 3.2% annual growth in the first quarter of 2024, totaling 57.2 million units, with notebook shipments increasing by 4.2%.

 In the first quarter of 2025, global PC shipments experienced a significant uptick, growing 9.4% year-over-year to 62.7 million units.
 This surge was partly attributed to manufacturers accelerating shipments to the U.S. ahead of newly implemented tariffs under President Donald Trump's trade policies.
 Lenovo maintained its lead in the global PC market, shipping 15.2 million units with an 11% growth, followed by HP with 12.8 million units (6% growth), Dell with 9.5 million units (3% growth), and Apple with 6.5 million units, marking a 22% increase.
 The integration of artificial intelligence (AI) capabilities into PCs emerged as a significant trend during this period.
-Canalys projected that AI-capable PC shipments would reach 48 million units in 2024, representing 18% of total PC shipments, and surpass 100 million units in 2025, accounting for approximately 40% of the market.
-Gartner provided a slightly more optimistic forecast, estimating 54.5 million AI PC shipments in 2024 and 116 million in 2025.